-In May 2018, KERAMIDA was contracted by the California State Auditor’s Office to provide expertise on sustainability planning and policy development for infrastructure projects in support of the State Auditor’s audit of the efficiency and efficacy of the policies and practices employed by the California High Speed Rail Authority, which is currently constructing the largest infrastructure project in the U.S.
+In May 2018, KERAMIDA was contracted by the California State Auditor’s Office to provide expertise on sustainability planning and policy development for infrastructure projects in support of the State Auditor’s audit of the efficiency and efficacy of the policies and practices employed by the California High Speed Rail Authority, which was at that time constructing the largest infrastructure project in the U.S.

 KERAMIDA completed the following tasks:

 Reviewed the Authority’s sustainability policy and assessed the reasonableness and comprehensiveness of the policy.
-We evaluated the extent to which the policy is likely to help ensure that the Authority designs, builds, and operates its high-speed rail system in a sustainable manner.
-We recommended ways the policy could be strengthened to further the Authority’s goal of constructing and operating the system sustainably.
+KERAMIDA evaluated the extent to which the policy is likely to help ensure the Authority designs, builds, and operates its high-speed rail system in a sustainable manner.
+KERAMIDA recommended ways the policy could be strengthened to further the Authority’s goal of constructing and operating the system sustainably.

 Reviewed best practices for monitoring sustainable construction and compared those practices to the Authority’s plans and actions.
 KERAMIDA considered the metrics the Authority is currently collecting and reviewing to monitor compliance with its sustainability policy and determine whether those metrics are the most appropriate option for measuring each objective of the policy.
 Where the Authority’s current metrics are insufficient, KERAMIDA recommended more appropriate metrics.

 Assessed the Authority’s process for developing thresholds and targets for its sustainability metrics.
-We evaluated whether the Authority made sufficient progress toward setting baselines for the project.
+KERAMIDA evaluated whether the Authority made sufficient progress toward setting baselines for the project.